awsp/handsontable-meteor/README.md

 ## Release Notes
+* Version 0.9.0 - Update Handsontable version to 0.17.0
-* Version 0.8.1 - Update Handsontable to version 0.16.1.
+* Version 0.8.1 - Update Handsontable version to 0.16.1.
-* Version 0.8.0 - Update Handsontable to version 0.16.0.
+* Version 0.8.0 - Update Handsontable version to 0.16.0.
 * Version 0.7.0 - Add formulas support.
 Add Handsontable license.
 Change package summary for Handsontable.
 * Version 0.6.1 - Update to the latest version of Handsontable (0.15.1)
 * Version 0.6.0 - Bump Handsontable to version 0.15.0.
 Removed shadow fixes as 0.15.0 no longer have that.
 Minor UI tweaked.